Four-manifolds, geometries and knots: Realization of the invariants

 \section{Realization of the invariants}

 Let $F$ be a finite group with cohomological period dividing 4, and let $X_F$ denote a finite Swan complex for $F$.
 If $\theta$ is an automorphism of $F$ which induces $\pm1$ on $H_3(F;\mathbb{Z})$ there is a self homotopy equivalence $h$ of $X_F$ which induces $[\theta]\in J(F)$.
-The mapping torus $M(h)$ is a finite $PD_4 $-complex with $\pi_1(M)\cong F\rtimes_\theta Z$ and $\chi(M(h))=0$.
-Conversely, every $PD_4$-complex $M$ with $\chi(M)=0$ and such that $\pi_1(M)$ is an extension of $Z$ by a finite normal subgroup $F$ is homotopy equivalent to such a mapping torus.
-Moreover, if $\pi\cong F\times Z$ and $|F|>2$ then $h$ is homotopic to the identity and so $M(h)$ is homotopy equivalent to $X_F\times S^1$.
+The mapping torus $M(h)$ is a finite $PD_4 $-complex with $\pi_1(M)\cong F\rtimes_\theta\mathbb{Z}$ and $\chi(M(h))=0$.
+Conversely, every $PD_4$-complex $M$ with $\chi(M)=0$ and such that $\pi_1(M)$ is an extension of $\mathbb{Z}$ by a finite normal subgroup $F$ is homotopy equivalent to such a mapping torus.
+Moreover, if $\pi\cong F\times\mathbb{Z}$ and $|F|>2$ then $h$ is homotopic to the identity and so $M(h)$ is homotopy equivalent to $X_F\times S^1$.

 The question of interest here is which such groups $\pi$ (and which $k$-invariants in $H^4(F;\mathbb{Z})$) may be realized by closed 4-manifolds.
-Since every $PD_n$-complex may be obtained by attaching an $n$-cell to a complex which is homologically of dimension $<n$, the exotic characteristic class of the Spivak normal fibration of a $PD_3$-complex $X$ in $H^3(X;\mathbb{F}_2)$ is trivial.
+The Spivak normal fibration of a $PD_3$-complex $X$ is trivial \cite{[Hb18]}.
 Hence every 3-dimensional Swan complex $X_F$ has a TOP reduction, i.e., there are normal maps $(f,b):N^3 \to X_F$.
 Such a map has a ``proper surgery" obstruction $\lambda^p (f,b)$ in $L_3^p (F)$, which is 0 if and only if $(f,b)\times id_{S^1} $ is normally cobordant to a simple homotopy equivalence.
 In particular, a surgery semicharacteristic must be 0.
-Hence all subgroups of $F$ of order $2p$ (with $p$ prime) are cyclic, and $Q(2^n a,b,c)$ (with $n>3$ and $b$ or $c>1$) cannot occur [HM86].
-As the $2p$ condition excludes groups with subgroups isomorphic to $A(m,1)$ with $m>1$ and as there are no finite Swan complexes for $O^*_k$ with $k>1$, the cases remaining to be decided are when $F\cong Q(8a,b,c)\times Z/dZ$, where $a,b$ and $c$ are odd and at most one of them is 1.
-The main result of [HM86] is that in such a case $F\times Z$ acts freely and properly ``with almost linear $k$-invariant" if and only if some arithmetical conditions depending on subgroups of $F$ of the form $Q(8a,b,1)$ hold.
-(Here {\it almost linear} means that all covering spaces corresponding to subgroups isomorphic to $A(m,e)\times Z/dZ$ or $Q(8k)\times Z/dZ$ must be homotopy equivalent to $\mathbb{S}^3$-manifolds.
-The constructive part of the argument may be extended to the 4-dimensional case by reference to [FQ].)
+Hence all subgroups of $F$ of order $2p$ (with $p$ prime) are cyclic, and $Q(2^n a,b,c)$ (with $n>3$ and $b$ or $c>1$) cannot occur \cite{[HM86]}.
+As the $2p$ condition excludes groups with subgroups isomorphic to $A(m,1)$ with $m>1$ and as there are no finite Swan complexes for $O^*_k$ with $k>1$ or $P''_{48r}$ with $3|r$, the cases remaining to be decided are when $F\cong Q(8a,b,c)\times Z/dZ$, where $a,b$ and $c$ are odd and at most one of them is 1, and the groups $P''_{48a}$ with $(a,6)=1$.
+The main result of \cite{[HM86]} is that in such a case $F\times\mathbb{Z}$ acts freely and properly with almost linear $k$-invariant if and only if some arithmetical conditions depending on subgroups of $F$ of the form $Q(8a,b,1)$ hold.
+(The constructive part of the argument may be extended to the 4-dimensional case by reference to \cite{[FQ]}.)